William O. Douglas: Vietnam War

 Douglas took strong positions on the Vietnam War.
 In 1952, Douglas traveled to Vietnam and met with Ho Chi Minh.
-During the trip Douglas became friendly with Ngo Dinh Diem and in 1953 he personally introduced the nationalist leader to senators Mike Mansfield and John F. Kennedy.
-Douglas became one of the chief promoters for U.S. support of Diem, with CIA deputy director Robert Amory crediting Diem becoming "our man in Indochina" to a conversation with Douglas during a party at Martin Agronsky's house.
+During the trip, Douglas became friendly with Ngô Đình Diệm, and in 1953 he personally introduced the nationalist leader to senators Mike Mansfield and John F. Kennedy.
+Douglas became one of the chief promoters for U.S. support of Diệm, with CIA deputy director Robert Amory crediting Diệm becoming "our man in Indochina" to a conversation with Douglas during a party at Martin Agronsky's house.

-After Diem's assassination in November 1963, Douglas became strongly critical of the war, believing Diem had been killed because he "was not sufficiently servile to Pentagon demands."
-Douglas now outspokenly argued the war was illegal, dissenting whenever the Court passed on an opportunity to hear such claims.
-In 1968 Douglas issued an order blocking the shipment of Army reservists to Vietnam, before the eight other justices unanimously reversed him.
+After Diệm's assassination in November 1963, Douglas became strongly critical of the war, believing that Diệm had been killed because he "was not sufficiently servile to Pentagon demands."
+Douglas now outspokenly argued that the war was illegal, dissenting whenever the Court passed on an opportunity to hear such claims.
+In 1968, Douglas issued an order blocking the shipment of Army reservists to Vietnam, before the eight other justices unanimously reversed him.

 In Schlesinger v.
-Holtzman (1973) Justice Thurgood Marshall issued an in-chambers opinion declining Rep. Elizabeth Holtzman's request for a court order stopping the military from bombing Cambodia.
-The Court was in recess for the summer but the Congresswoman reapplied, this time to Douglas.
+Holtzman (1973), Justice Thurgood Marshall issued an in-chambers opinion declining Rep. Elizabeth Holtzman's request for a court order stopping the military from bombing Cambodia.
+The Court was in recess for the summer, but the Congresswoman reapplied to Douglas.
 Douglas met with Holtzman's ACLU lawyers at his home in Goose Prairie, Washington, and promised them a hearing the next day.
 On Friday, August 3, 1973, Douglas held a hearing in the Yakima federal courthouse, where he dismissed the Government's argument that he was causing a "constitutional confrontation" by saying, "we live in a world of confrontations.
 That's what the whole system is about."
 On August 4, Douglas ordered the military to stop bombing, reasoning "denial of the application before me would catapult our airmen as well as Cambodian peasants into the death zone."
 The U.S. military ignored Douglas's order.
-Six hours later the eight other justices reconvened by telephone for a special term and unanimously overturned Douglas's ruling.
+Six hours later, the eight other justices reconvened by telephone for a special term and unanimously overturned Douglas's ruling.

 "Trees have standing"

 Douglas was highly innovative in legal theory.
 For example, in his dissenting opinion in the landmark environmental law case Sierra Club v.
-Morton, 405 U.S. 727 (1972), Douglas argued that "inanimate objects" should have standing to sue in court:
+Morton (1972), Douglas argued that "inanimate objects" should have standing to sue in court:

 The critical question of "standing" would be simplified and also put neatly in focus if we fashioned a federal rule that allowed environmental issues to be litigated before federal agencies or federal courts in the name of the inanimate object about to be despoiled, defaced, or invaded by roads and bulldozers and where injury is the subject of public outrage.
 Contemporary public concern for protecting nature's ecological equilibrium should lead to the conferral of standing upon environmental objects to sue for their own preservation.
 This suit would therefore be more properly labeled as Mineral King v.
 Morton.